vtourraine/VTAcknowledgementsViewController/README.md

 If you need to further customize the appearance or behavior of this pod, feel free to subclass its classes.

+## Apple TV

-## Also compatible with tvOS
+VTAcknowledgementsViewController is also compatible with tvOS for Apple TV apps.

 <img alt="Apple TV screenshot 1" src="http://vtourraine.github.io/VTAcknowledgementsViewController/screenshots/Apple-TV-600px-01.png" width="300px"> <img alt="Apple TV screenshot 2" src="http://vtourraine.github.io/VTAcknowledgementsViewController/screenshots/Apple-TV-600px-02.png" width="300px">

 ## Requirements

-VTAcknowledgementsViewController supports iOS 8.0 and above, and requires Xcode 9.0 and above.
+VTAcknowledgementsViewController supports iOS 8.0 or tvOS 9.0 and above, and requires Xcode 9.0 and above.
 If you need lower requirements, look for an [older version of this repository](https://github.com/vtourraine/VTAcknowledgementsViewController/releases).

 ## Credits